Privacy & Cookies Policy

 We respect your right to privacy and will only process personal information about you or provided by you in accordance with the Data Protection Legislation which for the purposes of this Privacy & Cookies Policy shall mean: (i) the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (UK GDPR), the Data Protection Act 2018 and any other national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the UK GDPR or the Data Protection Act 2018 and other applicable privacy laws.

 We are the primary data controller for the purpose of the data held.

 This Privacy & Cookies Policy explains the following – What information we collect and why we collect it.

 - How we protect that information

-- How you control your information, including assessing, updating and deleting what we store
+- How you control your information, including accessing, updating and deleting what we store

 - How we share information collected